anderkve/FYS3150/_sources/book/writing_reports/introduction_to_latex.md

 pdflatex your_latex_file.tex
 ```

+You often need to run this command twice for all changes to be displayed correctly.

 Since this course typically involves collaborating with others on a single document, a simple solution is to use [Overleaf](https://www.overleaf.com/project) for the writing and compilation process.

 However, you can of course also just use your git repository to collaborate on a `.tex` file, like you would for any code file.
 Use whatever solution that works best for you and your collaborators.